apify/crawlee/website/blog/2024/google-search-crawler-draft/index.md

     await crawler.run(['https://www.google.com/search?q=Apify'])
 ```

-### 3. Implement Data Extraction
+### 3. Implementing data extraction

 First, let's analyze the HTML code of the elements we need to extract:

 ![Check Html](./img/html_example.webp)

-There's an obvious distinction between *readable* id attributes and *generated* class names and other attributes.
+There's an obvious distinction between *readable* ID attributes and *generated* class names and other attributes.
 When creating selectors for data extraction, you should ignore any generated attributes.
-Even if you've read that Google has been using a particular generated tag for N years, you shouldn't rely on it - this is your experience in writing robust code.
+Even if you've read that Google has been using a particular generated tag for N years, you shouldn't rely on it - this reflects your experience in writing robust code.

 Now that we understand the HTML structure, let's implement the extraction.
 As our crawler deals with only one type of page, we can use `router.default_handler` for processing it.
 Within the handler, we'll use `BeautifulSoup` to iterate through each search result, extracting data such as `title`, `url`, and `text_widget` while saving the results.